-Parameter Description User Name An alphanumeric string of up to 32 characters.
+Parameter Des cription User Name An alphanumeric string of up to 32 characters.
 This is used to identify the SNMP users.
 Group Name This name is used to specify the SNMP group created can request SNMP messages.

-SNMP Version V1 - Indicates that SNMP version 1 will be used.
-V2 - Indicates that SNMP version 2 will be used.
-V3 - Indicates that SNMP version 3 will be used.
+SNMP Version V1 - Indicates that SNMP version 1 is in use.
+V2 - Indicates that SNMP version 2 is in use.
+V3 - Indicates that SNMP version 3 is in use.
 Auth-Protocol None - Indicates that no authorization protocol is in use.
 MD5 - Indicates that the HMAC-MD5-96 authentication level will be used.
 SHA - Indicates that the HMAC-SHA authentication protocol will be used.
 Priv-Protocol None - Indicates that no authorization protocol is in use.
-DES - Indicates that DES 56-bit encryption is in use based on the CBC-DES (DES-56) standard.
+DES - Indicates that DES 56-bit encryption is in use based on the CBC-DES (DES- 56) standard.